SubstrateLabs/brocc/README.md

 AI models:

 - [voyage-multimodal-3](https://blog.voyageai.com/2024/11/12/voyage-multimodal-3): Embeds text and images in the same latent space, enabling multimodal search.
 This model must be run in the cloud until open-source alternatives improve in quality.

+### site (NextJS site)

+The web component of Brocc is intentionally minimal (following the Local-first principle).
+We use the site for authentication and collaboration features.

+- [Neon Postgres](https://neon.tech/docs/introduction): We store as little as possible in Postgres.
+What we do store: users, API keys, and collaboration settings.
+- Cloudflare [R2](https://developers.cloudflare.com/r2): Free egress, cheaper than alternatives.
+We use it to store published data.
+- [WorkOS](https://workos.com): Easier maintenance than DIY, cheaper than alternatives.
+- Upstash [Redis](https://upstash.com/docs/redis/overall/getstarted): We use Redis to cache session information (with short TTL).